 Fifth, a placement professional has access to sophisticated technology.
-Tracking down jobs, alerting attorneys about new jobs and making matches among thousands of potential opportunities requires sophisticated technology.
-Most legal recruiters only keep track of a limited number of openings and only learn about them and get the word out about them slowly.
-Many legal recruiters work from home and do not have any technology assisting them with tracking down jobs, learning about the market and so forth.
+Checking down jobs, alerting attorneys about new jobs, and making matches among thousands of potential opportunities require sophisticated technology.
+Most legal recruiters only keep track of a limited number of openings and only learn about them and slowly get the word out about them.
+Many legal recruiters work from home and do not have any technology assisting them with tracking down jobs, learning about the market, and so forth.

-One reason that technology is so important to legal placement professionals is that law firms tend to hire the people who apply to jobs the earliest.
+Technology is so important to legal placement professionals because law firms tend to hire the people who apply for jobs the earliest.
 When a typical law firm has an opening, the firm will get qualified resumes within the first day or so of the opening coming along.
 Once the firm has scheduled interviews with one or two candidates, the firms tend to not pay as much attention to resumes that come later.
 They also often end up hiring one of the attorneys who applied early.
 Law firms are comprised of people, and when they like and bond with an early candidate, they tend to feel as if interviewing others for the same job would be disloyal in some way.

 Technology plays other roles as well.
-At our company, we use highly customized databases to track and see who would be most viable for a given position.
+We use highly customized databases to track and see who would be most viable for a given position at our company.
 For example, we keep a huge database of our positions from the past 15+ years.
-Using this information, we can see patterns of law firms in every region of the country that have a consistent, recurring need for given types of attorneys.
+Using this information, we can see patterns of law firms in every country region that has a consistent, recurring need for given types of attorneys.
 For example:

-- We know that certain firms tend to always interview attorneys from certain law schools.
+- We know that certain firms tend always to interview law students and attorneys from certain law schools.